A person with an e - bike on a hilltop, highlighting e - bike tires' role in connecting to terrain, as discussed in the tire maintenance guide.

 Pull Out Glass and Sharp Objects

-Rub the tires lightly with mild soap when you clean your bike.
-Harsh cleaners and chemicals should not be used
+Rub the tires lightly with mild soap when cleaning your bike.
+Avoid harsh cleaners and chemicals, as they can damage the rubber.

 Protect Tires During Storage